-As the Chief Executive Officer of Brooklyn Sports & Entertainment, Brett Yormark oversees the business enterprise that manages and controls the Brooklyn Nets, Barclays Center, the New York Islanders business operations, the new Nassau Veterans Memorial Coliseum, and the Nets’ Development League affiliate, the Long Island Nets.
+As Chief Executive Officer of BSE Global, Brett Yormark oversees the business enterprise that manages and controls the Brooklyn Nets, Barclays Center, the New York Islanders business operations, NYCB LIVE, home of the Nassau Veterans Memorial Coliseum, LIU Brooklyn Paramount Theatre, Webster Hall, and the Nets’ NBA G League affiliate, the Long Island Nets.
 Yormark is a member of the Board of Advisory Directors for both the Brooklyn Nets and Barclays Center.
-Alongside Charlie Walk of the Republic Group, Yormark co-founded the BSE Advisory Board, which provides strategic guidance and supports development initiatives and unique content opportunities for Barclays Center.
+Alongside Charlie Walk of the Republic Group, Yormark co-founded the BSE Global Advisory Board, which provides strategic guidance and supports development initiatives and unique content opportunities for Barclays Center.

 Yormark and the Nets’ marketing team created and introduced the team’s successful “Hello Brooklyn” campaign, a multifaceted marketing campaign that built a connection between the borough and its new home team, and captured the attitude, pride, and history of Brooklyn. #hellobrooklyn was seen by 25 million Twitter users on April 30, 2012, the launch day of the Brooklyn Nets brand.
 Yormark was also instrumental in arranging for the unique black-and-white color scheme of the Brooklyn Nets, which became the first team in the NBA to wear the color combination.

 Yormark negotiated the agreement with JAY-Z to open Barclays Center with eight consecutive nights of concerts starting on Sept.
 28, 2012.
 JAY-Z unveiled the Brooklyn Nets jersey on stage, marrying sports and entertainment in unprecedented fashion.